Archive for December, 2017

 The victorious Nissan/Datsun R380-3 of Kunimutsu Takahashi and Yoshikayo Sunago during the 2 November 1969 Surfers Paradise Six-Hour enduro…

-Unfortunately this event had ‘run out of puff’ by 1969, the entry was decidedly skinny but that shouldn’t diminish Datsun’s achievement in winning and placing second in cars the original variant of which were built by Prince prior to its acquisition by Nissan in 1966.
+Unfortunately this event had run out of puff by 1969, the entry was decidedly skinny but that shouldn’t diminish Datsun’s achievement in winning and placing second in cars the original variant of which was built by Prince prior to its 1966 acquisition by Nissan.

-David McKay’s Scuderia Veloce had a mortgage on this race or rather his Ferrari 250 LM ‘6321’ did.
-It won three times on the trot with Jackie Stewart and Andy Buchanan aboard in 1966, Bill Brown and Greg Cusack in 1967 and the brothers Geoghegan, Leo and Pete in 1968.
+David McKay’s Scuderia Veloce had a mortgage on this race, or rather his Ferrari 250 LM #6321 did.
+It won thrice on the trot with Jackie Stewart and Andy Buchanan aboard in 1966, Bill Brown and Greg Cusack in 1967 and the brothers Geoghegan, Leo and Pete in 1968.

-The first two events were of 12 hours duration, the latter two, ’68/9 six hours.
-Into 1970 the Twelve Hour was run for Series Production or Group E ‘showroom stock’ sedans, this class of racing was booming in Australia at the time and much easier for the punters to understand than sports prototypes.
+The first two events were 12 hours, the latter two, 1968-69 6 hours.
+Into 1970 the Twelve Hour was run for Series Production or Group E showroom stock sedans, this class of racing boomed in Australia at the time and was much easier for the punters to understand than sports prototypes.

 The Y Nanda and K Okuyama Datsun 1000, winner of the under 1 litre class of the 1958 Mobilgas Around Australia Trail.
 First competition win for the marque in Australia (L Richards)

-Datsun (the Datsun name was dropped in favour of Nissan in March 1986) very cleverly used motor racing to build their brand in Australia.
-The Melbourne based Datsun Racing Team ran cars in Series Production touring car events, Rallies and Production Sportscar racing with Doug Whiteford their name driver, a former thrice winner of the Australian Grand Prix, no less.
+Datsun (the name was dropped in favour of Nissan in March 1986) very cleverly used motor racing to build their brand in Australia.
+The Melbourne based Datsun Racing Team ran cars in Series Production touring car events, Rallies and Production Sportscar racing with Doug Whiteford their name driver, a former tree-time Australian Grand Prix winner.

-Whilst Datsun’s prominence in Australia dates from the-mid sixties it is reported that some of its Austin 7 like products were imported to Australia in completely-knocked-down form circa 1937.
-I am intrigued to hear from old cars folks who have ever tripped over one of these, which truly would be as rare as hens teeth.
-In 1958 a Datsun 1000 also won the under 1000cc class of the Mobilgas Around Australia Trial won outright by Eddie (father of Larry) Perkins VW Beetle.
+Whilst Datsun’s prominence in Australia dates from the mid-1960s it is reported that some of its Austin 7 like products were imported to Australia in completely-knocked-down form circa 1937.
+I am intrigued to hear from old cars folks who have ever tripped over one of these, they would be as rare as hens teeth.
+In 1958 a Datsun 1000 won the under 1000cc class of the Mobilgas Around Australia Trial won outright by Eddie (father of Larry) Perkins’ VW Beetle.

 image